 - Treating gummy smile: A smile that reveals excessive gum tissue.

-- Teeth whitening: Teeth whitening has become one of the first requests that dental patients have when visiting their dentist.
+- Teeth whitening: Zoom, in-chair Teeth whitening has become one of the first requests that dental patients have when visiting their dentist.
 Low-intensity soft tissue dental lasers may be used to speed up the bleaching process associated with teeth whitening.
 The bleach is applied to teeth, and the heat generated by a laser boosts its effectiveness and make the process quicker.
 This procedure uses a strong bleaching hydrogen peroxide gel that the laser activates and enhances the procedure for quick, dramatic results.

 - Frenectomy/high frenum attachment, tongue tie are certain cases seen in some babies and lasers work best with good precision.

 - Procedures performed using soft tissue dental lasers may not require sutures (stitches).

 - Certain procedures do not require anaesthesia; patients feel less anxious.

 - Minimises bleeding as the high-energy light beam aids in the clotting (coagulation) of exposed blood vessels, which prevents any blood loss from occurring.

 - Sterile surgical site: Bacterial infections are minimised because the high-energy beam sterilises the area being worked on.